 Why is that?

 Bad things happen when food is left exposed to air.
-Water inside the food will move to the surface and water in the air that comes in contact with the food will condense, eventually forming ice on the surface.
+The water inside the food will move to the surface and water in the air that comes in contact with the food will condense, eventually forming ice on the surface.
 That is true for vegetables, fruits, and meat.
 Cutting portion sizes of meat and sealing each portion is an excellent use of food sealers, but there are many other applications for fruits and vegetables that you may not have thought of.

 Vacuum sealing any food will help increase its shelf life, but here are a few examples of foods you probably cook with regularly.